-Procedure Code Limitations Procedure code D9630 is not payable for take home fluorides or drugs.
-Prescriptions should be given to clients to be filled by the pharmacy for these medications as the pharmacy is reimbursed by the Medicaid Vendor Drug Program.
-Procedure code D9630 is payable for medications (antibiotics, analgesics, etc.) administered to a client in the provider's office.
-Documentation of dosage and route of administration must be provided in the Remarks section of the claim.
-Outpatient Drug Services Handbook (Vol. 2, Provider Handbooks).
+Procedure Code Limitations to clients to be filled Medicaid Vendor I analgesics, etc.) adn 630 is not payable for take home fluorides or drugs.
+Prescriptions should be given d by the pharmacy for these medications as the pharmacy is reimbursed by the Drug Program.
+Procedure code D9630 is payable for medications (antibiotics, ninistered to a client in the provider's office.
+Documentation of dosage and route of st be provided in the Remarks section of the claim.
+The Outpatient Dr The Outpatient Drug Services Handbook (Vol. 2, Provider Handbooks).
 D9610 May not be submitted with code D9248.
 A 1-20, N D9612 A 13-20, N, PXR D9630 Includes, but is not limited to, oral antibiotics, oral analgesic, and oral sedatives administered in the office.
 May not be submitted with codes D9230, D9241, D9248, D9610, and D9920.
-A 1-20, N Miscellaneous Serv rices D9910 Per whole mouth application, does not include fluoride.
+A 1-20, N Miscellaneous Serv vices D9910 Per whole mouth application.
 Not to be used for bases, liners, or adhesives under or with restorations.
-Limited to once per year.
+Limited to once per six months, any provider.
 A 18-20, N, CCP D9920 The provider must indicate the client's medical diagnosis of intellectual disability described as mild, moderate, severe, profound, or unspecified by using the most appropriate diagnosis code in the diagnosis code field of the claim form, or the provider must indicate that the client is ICF-IID eligible in the Remarks field of the claim form.
-Documentation supporting the medical necessity and appropriateness of dental behavior management must be retained in the client's chart and available to state agencies upon request, and is subject to retrospective review.
+Documentation supporting the medical necessity and appropriateness of denta behavior management must be retained in the client's chart and available to state agencies upon request, and is subject to retrospective review.
 Documentation of medical necessity must include: A current physician statement detailing the client's the intellectual disability.
 The statement must be signed and dated within one year prior to the dental behavior management.
 A description of the service performed (including the specific problem and the behavior management technique applied).
 Personnel and supplies required to provide the behavioral management.
 The duration of the behavior management (including session start and end times).
 Dental behavior management is not reimbursed with an evaluation, prophylactic treatment, or radiographic procedure.
 Denied if submitted with D9248.
 A 1-20 D9930 Prior authorization is required.
 A 1-20, N D9944 A 16-20, N, CCP D9950 A 13-20, N, CCP D9951 Full mouth procedure.
-Limited to once per year, per client, any provider.
+Limited to once every three rolling years, per client, any provider.
 A 13-20, N, CCP D9952 Full mouth procedure.
 Payable once per lifetime, any provider.
 A 13-20, N, CCP D9970 One service per day, any provider.
 A 13-20 D9974 Claim must include documentation of medical necessity.
 A 13-20, CCP D9999 A 1-20, N, CCP, PPXR

-3.2.21.1 Benefit Limitations for Adjunctive General Services
+Benefit Limitations for Adjunctive General Services 3.2.21.1